-Admittedly, the boost in speed and reliability comes at a steep price, but when you take into account the built-in SD card reader and the Wireless SSD’s ability to keep your other devices charged while out and about, it may still be a cost worth paying.
+Now, to be sure, this speed and reliability boost comes at a steep price, but when you consider the built-in SD card reader and the Wireless SSD’s ability to keep your other devices charged while out and about, it’s still a cost worth paying – especially with Black Friday and Cyber Monday looming around the corner.

 Pricing and availability